aistairc/BENNERD/README.md

 It is worth to mention that both [UMLS-based Test Set](https://github.com/aistairc/BENNERD/blob/master/data/UMLS_based_Test_Set.zip) and [Manually Annotated Test Set](https://github.com/aistairc/BENNERD/blob/master/data/Manually_Annotated_Test_Set.zip) are based on the orginal offsets of [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.

+## UMLS-based Test Set

+[CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset comprises only NER  task.
+To solve the EL task, we expand this dataset by leveraging a CUI for each mention in the [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.
+We use the most recent
+[UMLS version 2020AA release](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) that includes coronavirus-related concepts.
+To create a dataset for EL, we use a dictionary matching approach based on exact match using [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) KB.
+[CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) includes 10,470,248 mentions, among which 6,794,126 and 3,676,122 mentions are respectively present and absent in the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).
+Therefore, the entity coverage ratio of [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) over the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) is 64.89%.
+We annotate the entity mentions that are not found in the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) with CUI_LESS.
+Finally we augment the [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset with CUI for each correspondence mention.
+To evaluate the EL performance on [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x), 302,166 mentions are assigned for 5,000 test set.
+We call this UMLS-based test set.

+## Manually Annotated Test Set

+In addition with the [UMLS-based test set](#umls-based-test-set), we assigned a biologist to annotate 1,000 random sentences based on chemical, disease, and gene types along with its corresponding CUI to create a manually annotated test set.

 ## Sample Data Format of Extended CORD-NER
 Examples of annotation for an entity (**T**), a normalization (**N**) are shown in the following.
 Text-bound annotation identifies a specific span of text and assigns it a type.
 In text-bound annotation (**T1**) of a span “**Angiotensin-converting enzyme 2**”,  **0** denotes start-offset and **31** denotes end-offset of the annotation span, where type is **GENE_OR_GENOME**.
 The normalization annotation (**N1**) is attached to the text-bound annotation (**T1**) which is associated with the unified medical language system ([UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)) entry with the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) concept unique identifier (CUI) as **C0960880**.
 ```